clapeyre/clapeyre.github.io/about/index.md

 optimisation to production and quality control.
 I then decided to turn to aerospace engineering, and completed my masters in this field.
 After 6 months at Purdue, I found an opportunity for a Ph.D. in numerical combustion physics in France, and I decided to go back.
-I successfully defended my Ph.D. in September of 2015, and I am continuing to study combustion physics as a postdoctoral fellow.
+I defended my Ph.D. in September of 2015, and I am continuing to study combustion physics as a postdoctoral fellow.

 During the course of my studies, I have extensively used and learned about computer-aided design, as well as low and high level coding.
-I have worked with Fortran/MPI for High Performance Computing applications, and with Python extensively for scientific computing.
-I am a daily user of git, vim and LaTeX.
+I have worked with Fortran/MPI for High Performance Computing applications, and with [Python](https://www.python.org/) extensively for scientific computing.
+I am a daily user of [git](https://git-scm.com/), [vim](http://www.vim.org/) and [LaTeX](https://tug.org/mactex/) on Mac OS and Unix platforms.
 I strongly believe that the scientific world is often too far from modern programming tools, and would greatly benefit from it.